emmanilsson/Microbit-project/README.md

   * Run cmd as admin
   * Type in the command `wmic path Win32_SerialPort` to check which port the USB is using (COMX).
-  * In the beginning of the python script, the COM-port is specified.
-Change the port to the one it is said is being used when you run above command if needed (COM5 and COM3 is common).
+  * In the beginning of the "microbit.py" file, the COM-port is specified in the code.
+Change the port to the one it is said is being used when you run above command if needed (COM5 and COM3 and COM7 is common).

 To run script: